revaturelabs/interviewquestions/Java/Exception Handling/CustomExceptions.md

 <details><summary><b> Explanation</b></summary>

->constructor of InvalidAgeException takes a string as an argument.
+>Constructor of InvalidAgeException takes a string as an argument.
 This string is passed to constructor of parent class Exception using the super() method.
 Also the constructor of Exception class can be called without using a parameter and calling super() method is not mandatory.

 </details
 </details>